Q. What is SEO?

 Q. What is Hosting?
 Is that the same as my Domain name?

-A. Web hosting is the server space where your website files are so they can been seen on the internet.
+A. Website hosting is the server space where your website files are so they can been seen on the internet.
 Your domain name is the "address name" of your website and is separate from the hosting.
 The domain name has a setting that points to the server (the web host) where your website files are.
 Often people buy them together so it seems as though they are connected but in reality you can buy a domain name from one company and have your website hosted somewhere else.

 Q. What is SSL?